Neurune/TreadmillSystem/README.md

 Analysis code
 --------
 This folder contains code for analysis of the treadmill-derived data.
-The code is written in MATLAB and organized into a master script (“TreadmillMaster.m”) which calls three main functions: “getABFfiles.m”, “getLocSpeed.m”, and “getLocSpeedQuant.m”.
+The code is written in MATLAB and organized into a master script (“TreadmillMaster.m”) which calls three main functions: “getABFfiles.m”, “getLocSpeed.m”, and “getLocQuant.m”.
 The final part of the master script generates figures and saves a file containing the computed locomotion metrics and quantifications.

 Contact
 --------